mchenggit/kabanero-event/architecture/README.md

       name: appsody-build-task``
 ```

-Here is a sample mapping:
+Here is a sample mapping of the above pipeline to concreate resources:

 ```
 apiVersion: kabanero.io/v1alpha1